 - Create a content marketing plan

-- Write for users, optimize for search engines.
-If you first think of your users and the type of content they need and then optimize it for search engines, you have a win-win situation
+- Write for users, optimise for search engines.
+If you first think of your users and the type of content they need and then optimise it for search engines, you have a win-win situation

 - Content marketing, SEO and Social Media are best friends.
 Before creating a new piece of content, make sure that it’s aligned with your SEO and social media efforts